ianquigley-sap/clouderp-ai-handson-2024/exercises/ex0/README.md

 ![Confirm](ex0img3.png)

 Once your development space has status running, click on the development space name to open it.
+This can take some time.

 ![Enter Dev Space](ex0img4.png)